Quiet Quitting in Medicine

 This is especially true for those who work in healthcare systems where we are interchangeable in the clinic or the call schedule.

-As private practice numbers decrease, we have lost control of all aspects of physician/patient interaction.
+As private practice numbers decrease, we have lost control of all physician/patient interaction aspects.

 Quiet quitting is a natural response to being a W-2 employee.
 It is becoming like a tenured professor or a government employee.
 As a cog, interchangeable part, any uniqueness will be smoothed by pressure.